 Appropriately Uses Anti-Anxiety Medication

-This is the percent of residents prescribed antianxiety medications.
-Antianxiety drugs are prescribed to patients experiencing depression and anxiety.
+This tells you the percent of residents given antianxiety drugs.
+These medications are used to treat residents experiencing depression and anxiety.

 Managing Depression Among Residents